-Although publication acceptance is not required prior to the Specialty Examination, the candidate is strongly encouraged to meet this requirement for certification prior to taking the examination.
-The candidate will NOT be eligible to receive board certification until each requirement is completed, even if the Specialty Examination has been passed successfully.
-The following must be included in the application.

-- I.2.a.1.
-The completed credentials specialty examination application form - I.2.a.2 The letter of understanding (which documents awareness of the publication requirement): - I.2.a.3 A letter from the Residency Advisor verifying satisfactory progress in the training program.

-I.2.a.4.
-Submit all of the above documents online no later than October 1 of the year preceding that in which the candidate wishes to take the Specialty Examination.
-The Small Animal Internal Medicine Credentials Committee will not review late or incomplete submissions of any kind

-I.2.b.
-Additional Requirements for Certification - Publication

-I.2.b.1.
-One (1) publication, relevant to the discipline of veterinary small animal internal medicine with the candidate as first author, is required of each candidate.

-I.2.b.2.
-The publication must be written in English (or a translation provided) and be in a refereed scientific, medical or veterinary medical journal.
+- I.2.a.1 The specific contents of the application packet are specified on the ACVIM website. - I.2.a.2 Submit all of the above documents online no later than October 1 of the year preceding that in which the candidate wishes to take the Specialty Examination.
+The Small Animal Internal Medicine Credentials Committee will not review late or incomplete submissions of any kind. - I.2.b.
+Additional Requirements for Certification Publication - I.2.b.1 One (1) publication, relevant to the discipline of veterinary small animal internal medicine with the candidate as first author, is required of each candidate prior to their being awarded board certification Copies of an appropriate published paper or an appropriate manuscript accompanied by copies of the final acceptance letter from the journal editor may be submitted by a candidate to the ACVIM office at any time after the candidate successfully registers their enrollment in an approved ACVIM Small Animal Internal Medicine residency training program. - I.2.b.2 The publication must be written in English (or a translation provided) and be in a refereed scientific, medical or veterinary medical journal.
 A refereed journal is one that is governed by policies and procedures established and maintained by a standing editorial board which requires critical review of all papers and approval by at least one recognized authority on the subject.
-Book chapters and conference proceedings do not fit these criteria.
-Mainstream journals of major disciplines are acceptable providing they adhere to the principals of peer review, and the subject of the paper is relevant to small animal internal medicine.
-Clinical vignettes, short communications, brief communications, and serial features (i.e. ECG of the Month, Drug Topic of the Month) are not acceptable.
-Occasionally, a suitable manuscript submitted as a case report may be reclassified as a "brief communication" by a journal.
-The Small Animal Internal Medicine Credentials Committee Chair may accept such a manuscript if this occurs.
-The candidate must get a ruling on the manuscript in advance of credentials submission.
-Any questions concerning the acceptability of a publication should be made in writing d to the Chair of the Small Animal Internal Medicine Credentials Committee prior to the submission of the credentials packet.

-I.2.b.4.
-Review articles are acceptable if published in an acceptable refereed journal.
+The candidate is referred to the Publication Requirement Information packet for details on acceptable publication types, as well as criteria used to determine journal acceptability.
+It is highly recommended that any questions concerning the acceptability of a journal or the acceptability of the specific publication, e.g. content, subject matter, should be made in writing the the Chair of the Small Animal Internal Medicine Credentials Committee prior to the submission of the Candidate's manuscript.
+This will ensure that the candidate's focus will be on a suitable publication and may prevent inappropriate use of the candidate's time.

-I.2.b.5.
-Copies of an appropriate published paper or an appropriate manuscript accompanied by copies of the final acceptance letter from the journal editor may be submitted by a candidate to the ACVIM office at any time after the candidate successfully registers their enrollment in an approved ACVIM Small Animal Internal Medicine residency training program.
+I.2.b.3 Copies of an appropriate published paper or an appropriate manuscript accompanied by copies of the final acceptance letter from the journal editor may be submitted by a candidate to the ACVIM office at any time after the candidate successfully registers their enrollment in an approved ACVIM Small Animal Internal Medicine residency training program.
 The publication requirement must be met by a candidate prior to their being awarded board certification.